datastax/adelphi/python/adelphi/README.md

     adelphi --keyspaces=foo,bar --output-dir=baz export-cql

 ### export-gemini
 This command is similar to the "export-cql" command.
-The difference is that retrieved schemas are displayed in a format suitable for use with Scylla's [Gemini](https://github.com/scylladb/gemini) tool.
+Schemas are extracted from a Cassandra instance and formatted for use with Scylla's [Gemini](https://github.com/scylladb/gemini) tool.

 To display Gemini-formatted schemas for the keyspaces "foo" and "bar" use the following: